solarwinds/apm-java/README.md

 ## Introduction
-This repository contains AppOptics implementation that works with OpenTelemetry SDK and Auto agent.
+This repository contains Solarwinds APM implementation that works with OpenTelemetry SDK and Auto agent.
 This is built on demo repo https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/examples/distro and added sub-projects by merging changes from https://github.com/appoptics/appoptics-opentelemetry-java (now archived)

 Here is the summary of the sub-projects:
-- agent : Builds the full OT auto agent with extra AppOptics components.
+- agent : Builds the full OT auto agent with extra Solarwinds APM components.
 This is simply a repackaging build script that pull OT agent and our sub-projects to construct a new auto agent
-- appoptics-opentelemetry-sdk : Builds the SDK artifact which has exactly the same interface as our existing AppOptics java agent SDK https://github.com/librato/joboe/tree/master/api .
+- appoptics-opentelemetry-sdk : (Archived as we have decided not to maintain backward-compatibility with AppOptics) Builds the SDK artifact which has exactly the same interface as our existing AppOptics java agent SDK https://github.com/librato/joboe/tree/master/api .
 This is to be used as a base for `appoptics-opentelemetry-sdk-shaded`
-- appoptics-opentelemetry-sdk-shaded : Same as appoptics-opentelemetry-sdk but can be used with the OT agent with shaded class names
+- appoptics-opentelemetry-sdk-shaded : (Archived as we have decided not to maintain backward-compatibility with AppOptics) Same as appoptics-opentelemetry-sdk but can be used with the OT agent with shaded class names
-- custom : Extra AppOptics components, contains all custom functionality, SPI and other extensions (for example Sampler, Tracer Provider etc) to be loaded by OT's agent classloader
+- custom : Extra Solarwinds APM components, contains all custom functionality, SPI and other extensions (for example Sampler, Tracer Provider etc) to be loaded by OT's agent classloader
-- core-bootstrap : Core AppOptics components that need to be made available to bootstrap classloader.
+- core-bootstrap : Core Solarwinds APM components that need to be made available to bootstrap classloader.
 This is important for `appoptics-opentelemetry-sdk` as the classes from `appoptics-opentelemetry-sdk` are loaded by app loader, which has no access to OT's agent classloader which loads `custom`
 - instrumentation : Additional instrumentation provided by us using the OT instrumentation framework (ByteBuddy)
 - sdk-extensions : Builds the AO extension jar which runs with the original OT agent (vs the agent built from `agent` sub-project)
 - sdk-extensions-bootstrap : Builds the AO extension jar dependencies that should be made available to bootstrap loader.
 It basically package the `core` and `metrics` from joboe